awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 ## Can't SSH into node<a name="troubleshooting-ssh"></a>

 You can't use SSH to access any of the nodes in your OpenSearch cluster, and you can't directly modify `opensearch.yml`\.
 Instead, use the console, AWS CLI, or SDKs to configure your domain\.
 You can specify a few cluster\-level settings using the OpenSearch REST APIs, as well\.
-To learn more, see [Configuration API reference for Amazon OpenSearch Service](configuration-api.md) and [Supported operations](supported-operations.md)\.
+To learn more, see the [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html) and [Supported operations in Amazon OpenSearch Service](supported-operations.md)\.

 If you need more insight into the performance of the cluster, you can [publish error logs and slow logs to CloudWatch](createdomain-configure-slow-logs.md)\.